You need to check what rules apply to taking your medicine:

 Always carry medicines and medical equipment (needles, syringes and so on) in their original, correctly labelled packages.

-Carry your medication in your hand luggage (although check your airline's regulations before travelling) with a copy of your prescription.
+Carry your medicine in your hand luggage (although check your airline's regulations before travelling) with a copy of your prescription.

-Pack a spare supply of medication in your suitcase or hold luggage (along with another copy of your prescription) in case you lose your hand luggage.
+Consider packing some extra medicine in your suitcase or hold luggage in case you lose your hand luggage.

 Check that the expiry dates of your medicines will be valid for the duration of your visit abroad.